MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 This document explains how to add logging and tracing to MicroEJ applications and libraries.

-Several solutions are presented that aim at helping developers report precise execution context for further debugging and monitoring.
+This tutorial presents several solutions.
+The aim is to help developers to report precise execution context for further debugging and monitoring.

 Intended Audience
 -----------------

-The audience for this document is engineers who are in charge of adding logs and traces to MicroEJ applications and libraries.
+This document's intended audience is engineers who are in charge of adding logs and traces to MicroEJ applications and libraries.

-In addition, it should be of interest to all developers looking for best practices when coming to log messages while keeping a low ROM footprint and good overall performances.
+It should also be of interest to all developers looking for best practices when coming to log messages while keeping a low ROM footprint and good overall performances.

 Introduction
 ------------

-One straightforward way to add traces in an application is to use the Java base print functions: ``System.out.println(...)``.
+One straightforward way to add traces in an application is to use the Java basic print methods: ``System.out.println(...)``.
-However this is not desirable when writing production quality code, where one typically wants to adjust the log level and provide useful, well-formed data and metadata.
+However, this is not desirable when writing production-quality code, where one typically wants to adjust the log level and provide useful well-formed data and metadata.

 Having logs and traces in an application, though, means more code is embedded and executed.
-This can have an impact on the overall performances of the application by using more CPU usage at runtime.
+This can impact the overall performances of the application by using more CPU usage at runtime.
 It also increases the ROM footprint of the application.

 Prerequisites